whyboris/utilitarianism.net/content/en/glossary.md

 [^32]: Bentham, J. (1789).
 [An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf).
 Bennett, J. (ed.), p.
 7.
 [^33]: More precisely: the more that an act would promote the sum total of well-being, the more moral reason one has to perform that act.
 [^34]: Norcross, A. (2020). _Morality by Degrees: Reasons Without Demands_.
 Oxford University Press.
+[^34a]: As [J.S.
+Mill wrote](/books/utilitarianism-john-stuart-mill/2): "The utilitarian morality does recognise in human beings the power of sacrificing their own greatest good for the good of others.
+It only refuses to admit that the sacrifice is itself a good.
+A sacrifice which does not increase, or tend to increase, the sum total of happiness, it considers as wasted.
+The only self-renunciation which it applauds, is devotion to the happiness, or to some of the means of happiness, of others; either of mankind collectively, or of individuals within the limits imposed by the collective interests of mankind."
 [^35]:
     Jeremy Bentham rejected single-level utilitarianism, writing that “it is not to be expected that this process [of calculating expected consequences] should be strictly pursued previously to every moral judgment.”
 Bentham, J. (1789).
 [An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf).
 Bennett, J. (ed.), p.
 23.